-The Brass Screw Confederacy and Olympic Peninsula Steam invite you to join us at historic Fort Worden State Park where the halls are decked, the hosts are jolly, and the fruit cake will keep you toasty all night long.
+The Brass Screw Confederacy and Olympic Peninsula Steam invite you to join us at Port Townsend's American Legion Hall where the halls are decked, the hosts are jolly, and the fruit cake will keep you toasty all night long.
 Come as you are - Victorian, Steampunk, fancy dress, blue jeans.
 It's the spirit, the season and the swing that matter!

 Who: 21+ - tip o' the hat to Steampunks and Victorian folk